JohanKlingstrom/JohanKlingstrom/README.md

 # Hey there! 👋
-I'm Johan, a developer/designer based in Stockholm.
+I'm Johan.
+I am a creative developer and designer, specialized in building user friendly interfaces in Next and React.

-Currently at Chapter[Two].
+Currently doing fullstack at Chapter[Two].